The Ballerina Scarfigan Crochet Pattern

 - Please note that I use US crochet terms.

-Like this pattern, but not ready to work it yet?
+Like this pattern?
 Save it to Pinterest!

 SPECIAL STITCHES